Mistakes to Avoid when Configuring a Kubernetes Cluster

 KEDA allows you to set the conditions under which your nodes will scale horizontally, making it a great solution for handling increased demand.
 To learn more about how KEDA can help with scaling your nodes, please check out our detailed blog about KEDA.

-You must ensure that these configurations are locked and cannot be changed by anyone without the process access permissions.
+You must ensure that these configurations cannot be changed by anyone without the process access permissions.
 For example, when the production application is to be deployed to multiple regions, you want the configuration of each reach to be locked.

 With Devtron, you can select all the different environments to deploy applications to, and even lock the configurations.
 Once the configurations are locked, they cannot be changed without the proper approval from an authorized user.
 You can learn more about how Devtron protects environment configuration here.